florentpoujol/Daneel/docs/docs/files/modules.md

 # Modules

 A module is a particular object that Daneel works with when it is loaded and during runtime.
-Modules can be used to create custom components.
+Modules are mostly used to provide user configuration and create custom components.

 - [Registering a module](#registering)
 - [Configurationn](#config)